LUGANIGHE CON CAPUZI GARBI – Sausages and sauerkraut, and yes, it is Italian regional cuisine

 When you look at a map of Italy, it is easy to see why this part of Italy has common roots with the cooking of Austria, Hungary, Slovenia, Croatia and Istria.

-I have German and Polish friends and they too are fond of sauerkraut, and like my relatives and friends from Trieste, they tend to overcook it; my mother also did this when she cooked capuzi garbi.
+I have German and Polish friends who also enjoy sauerkraut, and like my relatives and friends from Trieste, they tend to overcook it.
+My mother also did this when preparing capuzi garbi.

-But as we know, cuisine evolves and some of us have taken on new methods of cooking traditional foods.
+However, as we know, cuisine evolves and some of us have adopted new methods of cooking traditional foods.

 The ingredients are: pork sausages, sauerkraut, bay leaves and caraway seeds.
 Onion, extra virgin olive oil and pepper (the sauerkraut could be sufficiently salty).
 Fresh cabbage and a dash of white wine are optional.